Criminal Justice Studies Short Courses and CPD

 We offer outstanding short courses in many aspects of criminal justice – from programmes focused on working with victims of crime, missing persons, and the rehabilitation of offenders, to community justice knowledge modules in subjects such as crime and criminal behaviour, and penal policy.

-Browse the short courses available in the list below and make a booking today.
+Browse our short courses in the list below and make a booking today.

 Doctors and police officers are required to work together to respond to the unexpected death of a child.
 This short course tackles evidence from Serious Case Reviews which indicates that a lack of understanding of respective agency roles can cause a breakdown in trust and communication, and lead to increased anxiety.